 4. For alcohol to reach a level in your blood stream to be effective at killing germs, you'd be dead

 Antibiotics exert their body-wide antiseptic effect by reaching a certain concentration level in your blood to be effective.

 This is why your doctor always prescribes a certain dose at regular time intervals.

-However, consider that a blood-alcohol level of 0.2 percent is enough to know most people out, and a level of 0.5 puts your at risk of death by alcohol poisoning - it's simply not possible to reach that high a alcohol concentration in your blood for it to exert any useful antiseptic effect.
+However, consider that a blood alcohol level of 0.2 percent is enough to know most people out, and a level of 0.5 puts you at risk of death by alcohol poisoning - it's simply not possible to reach that high an alcohol concentration in your blood for it to exert any useful antiseptic effect.